GE merges transportation unit with Wabtec in US$11.1 billion deal

 General Electric Co confirmed on Monday it will merge its transportation business that makes train engines with Wabtec Corp , a U.S. manufacturer of equipment for the rail industry, in a deal valued at about US$11.1 billion.

-REUTERS: General Electric Co confirmed on Monday it will merge its transportation business that makes train engines with Wabtec Corp , a U.S. manufacturer of equipment for the rail industry, in a deal valued at about US$11.1 billion.
+REUTERS: General Electric Co confirmed on Monday it was unloading the bulk of its transportation business which makes train engines to Wabtec Corp , a U.S. manufacturer of equipment for the rail industry, in a deal valued at about US$11.1 billion.

+The deal, flagged to Reuters by sources who declined to be named on Sunday, is the biggest done by Chief Executive John Flannery since he announced a major overhaul of the U.S. industrial conglomerate late last year.

-GE and its shareholders will own 50.1 percent of the combined company, while Wabtec shareholders will own the rest, the companies said in a statement.
+GE will receive a US$2.9 billion up-front payment in cash and its shareholders will own 50.1 percent of the combined company, while Wabtec shareholders will own the rest, the companies said in a statement.

-Reuters reported on Sunday that a deal valuing the combined business at more than US$20 billion could be announced this week.
+Wabtec chief executive Raymond T. Betler will remain president and CEO of the merged company while its Chairman, Albert J. Neupaver has been re-appointed executive chairman.
+GE Transportation Chief Executive Rafael Santana will become president and CEO of Wabtec’s Freight Segment.

+The resulting company will have approximately US$8 billion in revenues, the companies said.

 (Reporting by Rachit Vats in Bengaluru; editing by Patrick Graham)